GlacierEQ/cognitivekernel-pro/readme.md

 <p align="center"><img src="results.png" alt="" width="90%"/></p>

 - A state-of-the-art open-source agent utilizing (as many as possible) free tools; the only paid tool is the Google Search API, which can be replaced with the free DuckDuckGo API if needed.
 - Fully reproducible open-source SFT training recipe that outperforms RL-based models like WebDancer and WebSailor—no RL required.
+We also provide RL training recipes (subgoal-GRPO) for further improvements.

 ## Updates

+- 04/22/2026: Updated manuscript with RL experiments and the subgoal-GRPO training algorithm.
+See the updated paper [here](https://arxiv.org/abs/2508.00414).
+- 04/20/2026: Technical report released — [Training LLM Agents for Spontaneous, Reward-Free Self-Evolution via World Knowledge Exploration](https://arxiv.org/abs/2604.18131), exploring better web world modeling and native self-evolution based on the CK-Pro framework.
+- 04/08/2026: Several components from the CK-Pro report are accepted at ACL 2026!
+[WebAggregator](https://arxiv.org/abs/2510.14438) (Main) on synthesizing DeepResearch agent SFT and RL data, [Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification](https://arxiv.org/abs/2601.15808) (Findings) on inference-time self-evolution, and [Verified Critical Step Optimization for LLM Agents](https://arxiv.org/abs/2602.03412) (Findings) on offline RL for better critical step assignment.
 - 10/17/2025: A technical report on synthesizing DeepResearch agent data has been released!
 Checkout the paper [Explore to Evolve: Scaling Evolved Aggregation Logic via Proactive Online Exploration for Deep Research Agents](https://arxiv.org/abs/2510.14438), the GitHub repo [WebAggregator](https://github.com/Tencent/WebAggregator).

 ## Running Cognitive Kernel-Pro (CogKernel-Pro for short) Agent